-- ► The development and implementation of strategy, the strategic plan, risk appetite, operational plans, policies, procedures and budgets for consideration by the Board - ▶ The monitoring of operating and financial performance - ► The assessment and control of risk - ▶ The prioritisation and allocation of resources; and - ► The monitoring of competitive forces in each area of operation
+- 1. The development, implementation and execution of strategy, the strategic plan, risk appetite, operational plans, policies, procedures and budgets for consideration by the Board - 2.
+The monitoring of operating and financial performance - 3.
+The assessment and control of risk - 4.
+The prioritisation and allocation of resources; and - 5.
+The monitoring of competitive forces in each area of operation.